pmjones/adr/README.md

 There seems to be no allowance for other kinds of HTTP responses, such as "Not Found".
 That kind of response is clearly not a representation of the requested resource.

-Having said all that, it may be that ADR could be considered an expanded or superset variation of RMR, one where a _Resource_ and an action one can perform on it are cleanly separated into _Domain_ and a _Action_, and where the representation of the response is handled by a _Responder_.
+Having said all that, it may be that ADR could be considered an expanded or superset variation of RMR, one where a _Resource_ and an action one can perform on it are cleanly separated into a _Domain_ and an _Action_, and where the _Representation_ (i.e., the building of the response) is handled by a _Responder_.

 ### Separated Presentation